Jackrao-Git/Deloitte-Ipsos--Intern/README.md

 # Deloitte & Ipsos Work

+Here are the works summary at both companies.

+# Deloitte

 ## The effect of population on house prices of 70 large-medium cities in China
 In recent years, the trend of population growth has slowed down, and even began to show a negative growth momentum.
 In the context of China's rising concerns about "aging" and "population anxiety", the era of zero or even negative population growth is rapidly approaching.
 The likelihood of a labor crisis increases, with a smaller workforce meaning higher wages and slower economic growth.